 4. What are the differences?

 From the differences in these questions, you can gauge that the two designers have different priorities.
-For the UX designer, the priority is usability.
-For a product designer, it’s the process, business, cost and brand.
+In UX, the priority is usability.
+In product design, it’s the process, business, cost, and brand.
 A UX designer will identify the problems, and a product designer will propose solutions.